jizhang-nz/HTS-training/README.md

 ---

 ## Using SPAdes
-The test data is part of the 2×150 bp Illumina HiSeq sequencing reads from the whole-genome sequencing project of (supposingly) a brown marmorated stink bug (BMSB).
-The mitochondrial genome reads were extracted from the whole-data, and low quality data and adaptor sequences were trimmed.
+The test data is part of the 2×150 bp Illumina HiSeq sequencing reads from a whole-genome sequencing project of (supposingly) a brown marmorated stink bug (BMSB).
+The mitochondrial genome reads were extracted from the whole-data.
+Low quality reads and adaptor sequences were trimmed.

 ```bash
 # make a working directory for SPAdes